Chener-Zhang/Network-and-Secutiry-Project/Assignment5/Readme.md

 ### step 2
 * copy the cypher text and the key
 * Run the TGS Server and past the cypher and key
-* AS will return the valid ticket if the time is valid
+* ATGS will return the valid ticket if the time is valid

 ![](Valid_ticket_from_AS.png)
 * on TGS